 The ProCat model is an option; it has a built-in fan, but it requires batteries.
 The ProCat produces 3,000 BTU and burns for eight hours on a canister of fuel.
 For safety's sake, follow the manufacturer's guidelines for using this heater in your tent, and be sure to always allow for adequate ventilation to compensate for the oxygen being used by the heater.

-- Soft Carry Case available holds heater and two propane cylinders
+You can also add onto your order the Soft Carry Case which holds the heater and two propane cylinders.

 The importance of having the right gear, including the right heater, cannot be overstated.
-That includes the right clothing -- layers of clothing -- and plenty of socks and waterproof boots.
+This also includes bringing lots of layers, such as thermal undergarments, socks, waterproof boots, and more.

 With tips and advice on cold weather camping, camping gear reviews including the best winter camping tents, and how to get your RV ready for the cold, we've got you covered.
 Now all you need to do is pack up and go.